-ComCare Short-to-Medium-Term Assistance is targeted at low-income families and individuals, those who are temporarily unable to work (e.g. due to illness, caregiving responsibilities), jobseekers who require financial assistance, and those earning a low income and require financial support.
-Recipients may receive cash assistance for daily living expenses, rent assistance, utilities and service and conservancy charges assistance, medical assistance, and employment assistance.
-A Social Assistance Officer may work with the family and individuals to develop an action plan to improve their financial circumstances.
+ComCare Short-to-Medium-Term Assistance supports low-income and vulnerable individuals and families who may be looking for work; are temporarily unable to work (e.g. due to illness, caregiving responsibilities); or are earning a low income and require financial assistance.
+Beneficiaries may receive monthly cash assistance for their daily living expenses, assistance with their household bills (e.g. public rental, utilities, and service & conservancy charges), assistance with medical expenses, employment assistance, and referrals to relevant agencies or community organisations for other forms of support.
+Social Service Office (SSO) staff may work with the individual and/or family to develop an action plan to improve their financial circumstances.

-- 27,122 unique households assisted with ComCare Short-to-Medium-Term Assistance in FY2018 - 61,447 unique individuals assisted with ComCare Short-to-Medium-Term Assistance in FY2018 - \$83.12 million disbursed in FY2018
+- 28,807 unique households assisted with ComCare Short-to-Medium-Term Assistance in FY2019 - 64,380 unique individuals assisted with ComCare Short-to-Medium-Term Assistance in FY2019 - \$102.93 million disbursed in FY2019